EUDR Community of Practice

 • Ad hoc subgroups may be convened for specific commodities or thematic topics

-• Key takeaways are shared after each session with the wider community and, upon request, in other relevant spaces, like the Multistakeholder Platform on Protecting and Restoring the World’s Forests.
+• Key takeaways are shared after each session with the entire Community of Practice and through the communication channels of the TEI on Deforestation-free Value Chains, and, upon request, in other relevant spaces, like the Multistakeholder Platform on Protecting and Restoring the World’s Forests.

 • An end-of-year review assesses value and informs adjustments to the approach